Reticle: Reticle shape

 While the traditional thin crossing lines are the original and still the most familiar cross-hair shape, they are really best suited for precision aiming at high contrast targets, as the thin lines are easily lost in complex backgrounds, such as those encountered while hunting.
 Thicker bars are much easier to discern against a complex background, but lack the precision of thin bars.
 The most popular types of cross-hair in modern scopes are variants on the duplex cross-hair, with bars that are thick on the perimeter and thin out in the middle.
 The thick bars allow the eye to quickly locate the center of the reticle, and the thin lines in the center allow for precision aiming.
 The thin bars in a duplex reticle may also be designed to be used as a measure.
-Called a 30/30 reticle, the thin bars on such a reticle span 30 minutes of arc (0.5º), which is approximately equal to 30 inches at 100 yards.
+Called a 30/30 reticle, the thin bars on such a reticle span 30 minutes of arc (0.5º), which is approximately equal to 30 inches at 100 yards or 90 centimeters at 100 meters.
 This enables an experienced shooter to deduce, on the basis of the known size of an object in view, (as opposed to guess or estimate) the range within an acceptable error limit.